GianmariaRomano/Programming-Tutoring-ACSAI-25-26/README.md

 The Professors use [Spyder](https://www.spyder-ide.org/) as the main IDE for the course.

-If you are not familiar with it, you can open the IDE by launching `./idea.sh` from the terminal.
+If you are not familiar with it, you can open the IDE by launching `spyder` from the terminal.

 ---